 - 130 DESCRIPTIVE ASTRONOMY 4 credits Qualitative introduction to astronomy, intended primarily as a first science course for non-science majors.
 Includes laboratory and observational activities. - 133 MUSIC, SOUND, AND PHYSICS 4 credits Qualitative introduction to the physics of sound, its properties, perception, and reproduction, including acoustical principles of musical instruments.
 Laboratory and observational activities included. - 137 LIGHT 4 credits Introductory, qualitative course dealing with the nature of light and the interaction of light with various materials to produce common visual effects.
 Laboratory activities included that provide experiences in scientific investigation. - 261 PHYSICS FOR THE LIFE SCIENCES I 4 credits Prerequisites: High school algebra, trigonometry or 3450:149 as corequisite or permission.
 Introductory course for professional work in biology and health professions and services.
 Emphasizes life science applications.
-Mechanics: laws of motion, force, torque, work, energy, power; properties of matter; gases, liquids, solids, fluid mechanics.
+Mechanics: laws of motion, force, torque, work, energy, power; properties of matter; gases, liquids, solids. fluid mechanics.
 Laboratory. - 262 PHYSICS FOR THE LIFE SCIENCES II 4 credits Prerequisite: 3650:261.
 Laws of thermodynamics, kinetic theory.
 Wave phenomena; sound, light, optics; electricity and magnetism; atomic and nuclear physics; radioactivity.
+Laboratory. - 267,8 LIFE SCIENCES PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 3650:261 (with 267); 3650:262 (with 268).
+Optional companion courses to 261,2 provides additional computational experience in applications of physics to life sciences, emphasizing use of algebra and trigonometry.
+Particularly recommended for student with modest mathematical preparation. - 291 ELEMENTARY CLASSICAL PHYSICS I 4 credits Prerequisite: 3450:221.
+Introductory physics for science and engineering.
+Classical kinematics and dynamics as related to contemporary physics, oscillations, thermodynamics, vectors and some calculus as needed.
+Laboratory. - 292 ELEMENTARY CLASSICAL PHYSICS II 4 credits Prerequisite: 3650:291.
+Basic laws of electromagnetism; fluid mechanics, mechanical and electromagnetic waves, and wave phenomena, interference and diffraction; coherence; geometrical and physical optics.
 Laboratory.

-267,8 LIFE SCIENCES PHYSICS COMPUTATIONS I, II Corequisite: 3650:261 (with

-COMPUTATIONS I, II 1 credit each Corequisite: 3650:261 (with 267); 3650:262 (with 268).
-Optional companion courses to 261,2 provides additional computational experience in applications of physics to life sciences, emphasizing use of algebra and trigonometry.
-Particularly recommended for student with modest mathematical preparation.
+293,4 PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 291 (with 293); 292 (with 294).
+Optional companion courses to 291,2 provides experience in problem solving, and elaborates application of calculus to simple physics phenomona.
+Particularly recommended for a freshman or for a student with modest preparation in mathematics or physical sciences.